algorandfoundation/beaker/blog/blog.md

 ```

-This works, but is far from obvious to a newcomer.
+This works, but is difficult to understand for a newcomer.

 ## Interacting with the Application